linnykoleh/Spring/Notes.md

 - Spring has mock objects on `Environment`, `JNDI`, and `Servlet API` to assist in unit testing.
 - **By default, the framework will create and roll back a transaction for each test.**
 - Tests that are annotated with `@Transactional` but have the propagation type set to `NOT_SUPPORTED` will not be run within a transaction.

+#### Create an ApplicationContext in an integration test

+Depending on whether JUnit 4 or JUnit 5 is used, the annotation `@RunWith` (JUnit 4) or `@ExtendWith` (JUnit 5) is used to annotate the test-class.
+In addition, the annotation `@ContextConfiguration` in both cases to specify either the XML configuration file(s) or the Java class(es) containing the Spring configuration to be loaded into the application context for the test.

 #### JUnit 4 Example